autocore-ai/AutowareAuto/src/tools/test_trajectory_following/README.md

 This package contains launch files, param and scripts for easier integration testing of different modules needed for trajectory following functionality.

-For exmaple this package can be used to test `controller` and `simulator` with dummy/spoofed trajectory.
+For example this package can be used to test `controller` and `simulator` with dummy/spoofed trajectory.

 # Usage

 ## 1. Common

-* Start LGSVL and ros_bridge
+* Start LGSVL

 * MPC controller config `test_trajectory_following/param/mpc_controller.param.yaml`